AviatrixSystems/avxlabs-docs/ace_automation/docs/start.md

 ## Controller

 The Aviatrix Controller is the control plane for your cloud networks.
 When executing terraform resources using the [Aviatrix Provider](https://registry.terraform.io/providers/AviatrixSystems/aviatrix/latest/docs), it's the Controller api that is orchestrating infrastructure in your cloud accounts and configuration within the Aviatrix platform.
+In this course, we will only be interacting with the controller via code.

 ## CoPilot